Engineering Management Careers: From Project Lead to Senior Engineering Manager

 There is a high demand for leadership level employees in AI, renewable energy, and advanced manufacturing sectors with growing global opportunities in regions with infrastructure and industrial expansion.

-From data collected in May 2023 by the Bureau of Labor Statistics, engineering managers have a median annual wage of $165,370 and the industry is projected to grow around 6 percent from 2023 to 2033 which is much faster than many other industries.2
+From data collected in May 2025 by the Bureau of Labor Statistics, engineering managers have a median annual wage of $171,270 and the industry is projected to grow around 4 percent from 2024 to 2034 which is about as fast as the average for all occupations.2

 Professional Organizations & Networking